acastroaraujo/culturalEvolution/README.md

 - `params` a list of parameters that match those in the mathematical expression

-- `q_init` the initial value for the proportion of the “cultural trait.”
+- `init` the initial value for the proportion of the “trait.”

 - `tn` the number of time periods.